If you have to buy it, get the best deal!

 I purchased a Mama Shines Like the Sun Bundle for $21.
 It includes: a 6oz Murad Hydrating Toner ($30), a 5.07oz summer & rose Celine Body Illuminizer ($26), and a 15oz S’ip by S’well Watermelon Cooler Water Bottle ($24.99).

 The Murad toner is something I’ve wanted to try for a while.
 My skin is so dry so I prefer hydrating toners.
 When it is really hot outside, I love moisturizers with illuminizers built-in.
 That is exactly what I want.
-FabFitFun was offering each add-on separated for $9, $11, and $9 respectively.
+FabFitFun was offering each add-on separately for $9, $11, and $9 respectively.
 Originally, I only wanted the toner and illuminizer, because I have so many water bottles already.
-Getting the water bottle in the bundle for less than purchasing the other two items made this a no brainer.
+Getting the water bottle in the bundle for only $1 more made this a no brainer.
 As it turns out, I really love the water bottle.
 It is beautiful and feels nicer than all the other ones I own.

 Though I have not worn the illuminizer yet, it felt very rich and luxurious when I swatched it.